robdodson/angular-custom-elements/README.md

 ## Usage

-- Include the `ce-bindings.js` script provided by this component in your app.
+- Include the `ce-bindings.js` script in your page.
 - Add `robdodson.ce-bindings` as a module dependency to your app.
-- **For two-way bindings**: Add the `ce-bind-two` directive to any Custom Element /Polymer Element, to keep its two-way bindings in sync.
+- **For two-way bindings**: Add the `ce-bind-two` directive to any Custom Element or Polymer Element to keep its two-way bindings in sync.

 ```html
 <div ng-controller="MainCtrl as main">